Tracht/spacex-hooks/README.md

   - display only 8 inventory items at a time
   - create pagination
   - sort inventory items alphabetically
-  - created a Modal to show full item details
+  - created a Modal to show a particular inventory item's full list of details

 - [x] Part 3: Deploy project on Netlify
 - [x] Part 4: Readme to explain how to run the project and justify decisions made in the process in particular Part 2 (see below)